mandiant/STrace/README.md

 # STrace
 Steve's Tracer.
 A DTrace on windows syscall hook reimplementation.
 Think of this like a patchguard compatible SSDT hook, but without hacks.
 This doesn't support SSSDT (win32k apis), as the DTrace system call APIs themselves do not support this additional table.
 Zw* kernel apis can be traced in addition to all usermode SSDT syscalls.

+Please read to the end of this readme if you're developing new plugins for STrace!

 # Functionality

 Dtrace on windows supports multiple probe types.
 These include syscall, fbt, etw, profile, and maybe more.
 This reimplementation **only re-implements the syscall probe types**.
 All other probe types are considered completely out of scope for this project, and will **never be supported**.
 Please feel free to fork the project if you wish to add additional probe types.
 The scope was limited to just syscall probes due to the complexity of the other probe types and the systems they touch.